 • He fired arrows of blame without thinking.

-Other ways to say: Ask rapidly, throw words quickly
+Other ways to say: Ask rapidly, shoot out questions, throw words quickly

 5. Quiver full of arrows